Tour to Gobi Desert 2019

 If you need help choosing or booking your hotel, please do not hesitate to contact me.

-3 July.
-Today we will be sightseeing Baga Gazariin Chuluu.
-Overnight stay in Ger camp.
+3rd Aug.
+First trip to Gobi: we will head to Baga Gazariin Chuluu.
+Overnight staying with nomadic family Ger camp.
 (B, L, D)

-12 July.
-Free Day and Good bye Lunch or Dinner ( Do whatever you feel like!)
+13th Aug Free Day and Good bye Dinner ( Do whatever you feel like!)

 (B+L+D) is breakfast, lunch and dinner.
 Drinking water and also some Mongolian really famous vodka included (in the countryside only).